AC215-TarAIntino/AC215-TarAIntino-Big/screenplay-writer/README.md

-# Movie Pipeline
+# Screenplay Writer Service

-A movie inspiration pipeline that generates new movie concepts based on existing movies.
+A movie concept generation service that creates new movie ideas based on existing films.
 Uses OMDb API for movie data and OpenRouter for LLM-powered generation.

 ## Overview